The Women of NOW

 The history of NOW—its organization, trials, and revolutionary mission—told through the work of three members.

-In the summer of 1966, crammed into a DC hotel suite and passing paper cups of liquor, twenty-eight women hatched a revolutionary plan.
-Betty Friedan, the well-known author of The Feminine Mystique, and Pauli Murray, a lawyer at the front lines of the civil rights movement, had quietly pulled away attendees from the State Womens’ Commissions annual conference.
-Frustrated with government inertia, they laid out a vision for an organization to unite and advocate for all women.
-Inspired, challenged, skeptical, they debated the idea late into the night and the next day.
-By the end of the conference, the National Organization for Women was born.
+In the summer of 1966, crammed into a D.C. hotel suite, twenty-eight women devised a revolutionary plan.
+Betty Friedan, the well-known author of The Feminine Mystique, and Pauli Murray, a lawyer at the front lines of the civil rights movement, had called this renegade meeting from attendees at the annual conference of state women’s commissions.
+Fed up with waiting for government action and trying to work with a broken system, they laid out a vision for an organization to unite all women and fight for their rights.
+Alternately skeptical and energized, they debated the idea late into the night.
+In less than twenty-four hours, the National Organization for Women was born.

-In The Women of NOW, the historian Katherine Turk chronicles the growth and influence of this foundational group through three relatively unknown core members: Aileen Hernandez, a federal official of Jamaican-American heritage; Mary Jean Collins, a working-class union organizer and Chicago Catholic; and Patricia Hill Burnett, a Michigan Republican and former beauty queen.
-From its inception in 1966 through the tumultuous training ground of the 1970s, NOW's feminism flooded the nation, shifted American culture and politics, and clashed with conservative forces, presaging our fractured national landscape.
-These women built an organization that was radical in its time, and built it to last.
-This is the first time anyone has told their story.
+In The Women of NOW, the historian Katherine Turk chronicles the growth and enduring influence of this foundational group through three lesser-known members who became leaders: Aileen Hernandez, a federal official of Jamaican American heritage; Mary Jean Collins, a working-class union organizer and Chicago Catholic; and Patricia Hill Burnett, a Michigan Republican, artist, and former beauty queen.
+From its bold inception through the tumultuous training ground of the 1970s, NOW’s feminism flooded the nation, permanently shifted American culture and politics, and clashed with conservative forces, presaging our fractured national landscape.
+These women built an organization that was radical in its time but flexible and expansive enough to become a mainstream fixture.
+This is the story of how they built it—and built it to last.

 Includes 16 pages of black-and-white images